-A location for a day care center has been shown on the preliminary plan, consistent with the approved CDP, on proposed Parcel A to be retained by the applicant.
+A location for a day care center has been shown on the preliminary plan (but not labeled and should be), consistent with the approved CDP, on proposed Parcel A to be retained by the applicant.
 The numbers of residential units that are currently being proposed are less than the number in the traffic study.
 Therefore, a day care center of 150 children on Parcel A would be within the capacity analysis contained herein without the need for a new analysis of traffic.
+Any development of Parcel F would require a new preliminary plan if it is not within the limits of the approved trip cap.